Robert E. Lee: Marriage and family

 All the children survived him except for Annie, who died in 1862.
 They are all buried with their parents in the crypt of the University Chapel at Washington and Lee University in Lexington, Virginia.

-Lee is a great-great-great-grandson of William Randolph and a great-great-grandson of Richard Bland.
-Fitzhugh Lee (1835–1905), a Confederate general and later a United States Army general in the Spanish–American War, is Lee's nephew.
-Lee is a second cousin of Helen Keller's grandmother, and is a distant relative of Admiral Willis Augustus Lee.
+Lee was a great-great-great-grandson of William Randolph and a great-great-grandson of Richard Bland.
+Fitzhugh Lee (1835–1905), a Confederate general and later a United States Army general in the Spanish–American War, was Lee's nephew.
+Lee was a second cousin of Helen Keller's grandmother, and was a distant relative of Admiral Willis Augustus Lee.

-On May 1, 1864, General Lee was present at the baptism of General A.P.
-Hill's daughter, Lucy Lee Hill, to serve as her godfather.
+On May 1, 1864, General Lee was present at the baptism of General A. P. Hill's daughter, Lucy Lee Hill, to serve as her godfather.
 This is referenced in the painting Tender is the Heart by Mort Künstler.
 He was also the godfather of actress and writer Odette Tyler, the daughter of Brigadier General William Whedbee Kirkland.